 Swiss Chard Steamed with Tomatoes, Garlic and Olive Oil is a delicious dish, tastes sweeter than spinach and is ready in 20 minutes!
 A simple recipe with a simple preparation but makes a huge impression with flavor!
 Swiss Chard is an overlooked vegetable by many shoppers simply because they don’t know what exactly it is or what to do with it.

 A wonderful leafy green vegetable with long white stems, Swiss chard is filled with vitamins and antioxidants, and it tastes so much better and sweeter than spinach!

 Swiss chard is widely grown in southern Italy and our mom has been cooking with Swiss chard forever!
 You can find it in most supermarkets as all greens or in rainbow with red and green combination.
 Both taste the same.

-This is a simple recipe that highlights the chard in a delicious broth.
+This is a simple recipe that highlights the Swiss chard in a delicious broth.

 First, chop the chard and rinse in a large pot under cold running water, then drain in a colander.

-Start adding Swiss chard to soups and stews.
-You can serve it alone as a first course, or as a side dish with any seafood or roast.
+You can serve this dish alone as a starter, as a light soup, or as a side dish with any seafood or roast.
 We think you will be surprised at how flavorful this vegetable really is!

 If you have never tried Swiss chard before, we highly recommend it.
 Aside from the vast amount of nutrition that you’ll be getting from this vegetable, you’ll also be amazed how delicious and how easy it is to prepare!